JoseRFJuniorLLMs/Haskell-Course/notes/Hw1.md

 - doubleEveryOther
 - sumDigits
 - validate
 This exercises works on lists and recursion, see the description below.
+Its meant to be run on the GHCI.
 ### toDigits
 ```haskell
 toDigits :: Integer -> [Integer]